AT WOMENSTRONG INTERNATIONAL

 Women worldwide are disproportionately impacted by poor health, especially poor reproductive health.

 Every two minutes, a woman dies of pregnancy or childbirth-related complications.
 An estimated 68,000 women die every year from unsafe abortions, and millions more are injured.
 A crippling impediment to meeting the health needs of urban women and girls is the lack of access to accurate reproductive health information and quality affordable care.
-Many WomenStrong partners, including Roots of Health in the Philippines (pictured on previous slide), break down these barriers, getting information, services, and supplies into the hands of women and girls, along with youth-friendly, reproductive health education to empower adolescents to engage in healthy behaviors.
+Many WomenStrong partners, including Copper Rose Zambia, Projet Jeune Leader in Madagascar, and Roots of Health in the Philippines (pictured on previous slide), break down these barriers, getting information, services, and supplies into the hands of young women and girls, along with youth-friendly, reproductive health education to empower adolescents to engage in healthy behaviors.

 Preventing Violence Against Women and Girls